This Oculus Quest 2 add-on can suffocate you... for science

-Designed by a research team at the Salzburg University of Applied Sciences, they recently demonstrated a unique Oculus Quest 2 (recently renamed Meta Quest 2) accessory called the AirRes Mask.
+A research team at the Salzburg University of Applied Sciences recently demonstrated the unique accessory for the Oculus Quest 2 (recently renamed the Meta Quest 2, because of course), a thingy called the AirRes Mask.

-Spotted by VRScout, this unusual-looking peripheral aims to utilize a user's breathing as an input method, providing "increased levels of interactivity and multi-sensory stimulation."
+Spotted by VRScout, this unusual-looking peripheral aims to utilize a person's breathing as an input method, providing "increased levels of interactivity and multi-sensory stimulation."

 Releasing a video demonstration, which you can view below, the research team showcased some novel examples.
 Between blowing into a harmonica and steadying your breathing while aiming a gun, this device also offers "breathing resistance to communicate contextual information such as adverse environmental conditions," directly affecting your avatar too.